 Seminole State currently has more than 100,000 print books on four campuses, and nearly 50,000 ebooks available online.
 Books and ebooks are selected for the library collection according to the collection development guidelines.

 To search for books and ebooks, use the library catalog.
 For instructions on using the catalog, visit the Find Books & Media guide. eBooks will require you to log in using your borrower ID and PIN.
-You may check out up to 25 print circulating books for three weeks.
-If there are no holds on a book, you may renew in-person by contacting the library or online through your library account.
+You may check out up to 25 print circulating books for 30 days.
+If there are no holds on a book, you may renew a book twice in-person by contacting the library or online through your library account.
 Books in the reference section cannot leave the library.

 If you're having trouble locating a book, email our librarians at email@example.com.
 If our libraries don't have access to the book, please submit a request through the Interlibrary Loan (ILL) service.
 The library will contact you when your book has arrived.

 Search for music CDs, DVDs and audiobooks using the library catalog.
-CDs and DVDs can be checked out for up to three days at a time.
-Audiobooks can be checked out for three weeks at a time and renewed one time in-person or through your library account online.
+Audiobooks and CDs can be checked out for 30 days at a time.
+DVDs can be checked out for up to one week at a time.
+You can renew these items two times in-person or through your library account online.

 To access streaming media, you can search through the library catalog or visit a specific database or website.
 Databases with media include: